Development of a chemistry-themed escape room that can be used by personal tutor groups in the chemistry laboratory

 What we have done so far

-With the support of the Faculty of Engineering and Physical Sciences Teaching Innovation Fund 2021, we have managed to successfully produce an escape room in the Department of Chemistry at the University and trialled the use of this with volunteer personal tutors and tutee groups.
+With the support of the Faculty of Engineering and Physical Sciences Teaching Innovation Fund 2021, we have managed to successfully produce an escape room in the School of Chemistry and Chemical Engineering at the University and trialled the use of this with volunteer personal tutors and tutee groups.
 Here, the room was noted for its professional nature as well as helping to break down the barriers between students and staff.
 Students appreciated the effort that had been put into making this event for them, and both staff and students enjoyed taking part together.
 What was also clear was that those who took part wanted more of these types of events with their personal tutors.

 After presenting the work throughout the University, a fair amount of interest has been directed towards this project from others.
 This has included adapting the current escape room onto Xerte, opening the opportunities for others to take part, along with producing similar icebreaker activities with the Faculty of Health and Medical Sciences Bioscience Foundation Year.
 This interest is likely to grow with the project spreading throughout the University (Surrey ExciTes) and beyond (RSC ChemEd conferences), along with the production of other rooms.